12323204-crypto/12323204-COIT20261/week2.md

 This week's practical helped me learn how to build a network in GNS3, connect hosts through a switch, configure static IP addresses, and verify the settings using Linux commands.
 These activities improved my understanding of basic network configuration and increased my confidence in using GNS3 and Linux.

  **Task 2: Testing Network Connectivity and Delay with Ping**

+ Ping Test (ping -c 3 10.1.1.2)

+I tested the connection between two hosts using the ping command.
+The successful replies confirmed that both devices were connected and communicating correctly.

 ![Setting ip-12323204](./image/week2_ping1.png)

+I sent multiple ping packets to check the stability of the network.
+The results showed no packet loss, which means the network connection was stable.

 ![Setting ip-12323204](./image/week2_ping2.png)

+I tested the network using a larger packet size.
+The communication was successful, and I learned that the network can handle different packet sizes without errors.****

 ![Setting ip-12323204](./image/week2_ping3.png)

+I performed a final ping test to verify the network configuration.
+The successful responses confirmed that the IP settings were correct and the network was working properly.

 ![Setting ip-12323204](./image/week2_ping4.png)

+Overall, task helped me understand how to use the ping command to test network connectivity, measure response time, and verify that devices can communicate successfully.
+It also improved my confidence in troubleshooting basic network connections.